 Direct sourcing minimizes the need to work with a staffing company or consulting firm when searching for and engaging independent talent.
 One of the main benefits of this is that it allows companies to avoid costly markups that accompany third parties, which can range from 20-40%.

-By moving recruiter functions in-house, organizations can benefit from the expertise of someone who understands exactly where to find and how to attract independent talent specifically.
+By moving recruiter functions in-house, companies can benefit from the expertise of someone who understands exactly where to find and how to attract independent talent specifically.
 An internal recruiter with these skills can even proactively stock a company’s marketplace with pre-vetted talent, minimizing future vetting and onboarding time.

-When incorporating independent talent into a workforce strategy, it is important for companies to be incredibly mindful of compliance risks.
+When engaging independent talent, it is important for companies to be mindful of compliance.
 Independent contractors cannot be engaged or treated like traditional employees.
 One of the biggest benefits of implementing a defined direct sourcing strategy is the ability to reduce compliance risk.